edgartandberg/Modelling-adaptation-Ultraslow-oscillations/README.md

 Now makes a raster plot with sequences, that maps the external input.
 The next goal is to simulate internally generated oscillatory sequences, but also the interplay between delay and weights between neurons

+18.12.2024

+Now submitted preliminary thesis.
+The goal of simulating networks is pushed to the spring, focus last two months have been fine tuning models for single neurons.
+Final version used to generate figures is latest version here.
+Looking forward to the spring!